JordanCJ7/ImpactHub/docs/wireframes.md

 # UI Wireframes (Sprint 0)

-- Campaign listing page (to be designed)
+- Campaign Listing Page: [Placeholder for wireframe image or link]
-- Donation flow (to be designed)
+- Donation Flow: [Placeholder for wireframe image or link]

-> Add Figma or image links here when available.
+> Replace with Figma/Miro links or screenshots when available.